-- From the main screen, touch the EXT cell that maps to the jack receiving the CV signal, for example, EXT1.
-Bitbox displays the External Modulation Parameters screen. - 3.
+- 1. Plug a CV signal into the right column of CV Modulator jacks.
+These are the jacks that map to EXT1 through EXT4. - 2.
+Touch the corresponding EXT cell and then press INFO.
+Bitbox displays the External Input Parameters screen. - 3.
 Set the value of the Mod parameter to Scene Trig. - 4.
 Send a trigger signal to the configured CV Modulator jack.
-Bitbox will trigger all of the cells in the row simultaneously. - 5.
-To disable the Scene Trigger, set the value of the Mod parameter for this EXT cell to Custom.
+Bitbox will trigger all of the cells in the row simultaneously.